code-uncode/fuzzy-calendar/README.md

 # Fuzzy Calendar

 A flexible calendar planning application that helps you organize goals and tasks across multiple months using smart tagging and categorization.
+This project has been created with the help of Lovable.
+It is hosted at [Fuzzy Calendar](https://fuzzy-calendar.lovable.app)

 ## Features